docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-class.rst

 Use this method to find an existing window.
 This includes windows already created by a script, and windows created by the application (if the application supports this case).

-NOTE: Not supported in all ScriptUI implementations.
+.. note:: Not supported in all ScriptUI implementations.

 Returns a Window object found or generated from the resource, or null if no such window or resource exists.